-The most common DC power source today is your automobile.
+The most common DC power source today is your automobile inverters.
 DC power generally comes from a battery source.
 That is pumping directly into a device.

-While there are other instances where an inverter is useful, most are specifically designed for car use.
+While there are other instances where an reliable inverter is useful.
+The best power inverter for car are specifically designed for car use.
 They can be used to power almost any home product while on the road, and many are now including USB ports to recharge cellular and other wireless devices.